silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 7 - Highway Driving Path Planning/README.md

 #### Main car's localization Data (No Noise)

-["x"] The car's x position in map coordinates
+`x` The car's x position in map coordinates

-["y"] The car's y position in map coordinates
+`y` The car's y position in map coordinates

-["s"] The car's s position in frenet coordinates
+`s` The car's s position in frenet coordinates

-["d"] The car's d position in frenet coordinates
+`d` The car's d position in frenet coordinates

-["yaw"] The car's yaw angle in the map
+`yaw`  The car's yaw angle in the map

-["speed"] The car's speed in MPH
+`speed` The car's speed in MPH

 #### Previous path data given to the Planner